 These Red Velvet Cinnamon Rolls with Cream Cheese Icing need no introduction.
 Starting with a boxed cake mix, you can easily make a batch of these soft and fluffy breakfast treats.
 Top them off with a perfectly smooth cream cheese icing and your family will be coming back for more!
 This recipe makes TWO FULL PANS!!

 All of my family, except for me, are huge breakfast fans.
-I never have been a breakfast eater – I’m content with a piece of toast or bagel and a lot of some coffee.
-I do make breakfast on the weekend, and it seems like we’re always trying new recipes.
+I never have been a breakfast eater, and I’m content with a piece of toast or bagel and some coffee.
+Sometimes, I do make breakfast on the weekend, and it seems like we’re always trying new recipes.

 These cinnamon rolls are sooooo simple to make, but it does require a little bit of time.
 The cinnamon rolls start off with a boxed red velvet cake mix – and since this recipe uses yeast, you will need to allow time for it to rise.

 I used the little ball sprinkles because I didn’t necessarily want this to be a Valentine’s Day post – I’d eat these Red Velvet Cinnamon Rolls with Cream Cheese Icing any day of the year.
 If you’re feeling especially festive, use heart sprinkles for Valentines Day … star sprinkles for the 4th of July and fun Christmas sprinkles in December.
 I hope you enjoy them as much as we did!

 For the cinnamon rolls

 - 2 pkg. dry yeast (or 4 1/2 tsp. if you buy yeast in bulk)